FOR IMMEDIATE RELEASE

 The 2018 Premier Partner in Research Award will be presented to the Florida Physical Therapy Association (FPTA).
 Over the years, the Foundation has presented this award to select organizations who have made generous and long-standing contributions critical to the success of the Foundation and its mission.
-To date, the FPTA has donated over $180,000 in support of physical therapy research.
+To date, the FPTA has donated $186,000 in support of physical therapy research.
 Florida was a lead supporter of the Foundation’s research study on “The Influence of Physical Therapy Referral Characteristics and Practices on Quality, Cost Effectiveness, and Utilization Patterns” and also generously contributed to the Center of Excellence for Health Services Research Campaign.
 The FPTA is a regular supporter of various annual Foundation events and fundraisers.

 The 2018 Charles M. Magistro Distinguished Service Award, will be presented to Catherine Patla, PT, DHSc, MS, OCS, MTC, FAAOMPT.
 This award, named for the first President and Chair of the Foundation, is presented annually to individuals for outstanding service and steadfast commitment toward promoting the Foundation’s goals.
 Patla has served as a faculty member of the University of St. Augustine since its founding and is currently serving as an associate professor.
 She was dean of professional education from 2011–2014 and director of the residency and fellowship programs from 2010–2013, among many other contributions.
 Patla has worked behind the scenes for a number of years to help increase awareness of the Foundation’s impact.
 She has actively supported a number of fundraising efforts that her husband, Dr. Stanley Paris, had created, resulting in increased awareness of the Foundation and additional funds for research.
 Most recently, she drove a support vehicle during the Ride for Research, a bicycle across country fundraising effort.
 Patla is committed to advancing the profession and has generously expressed that dedication, along with Dr. Paris, by donating $3 million to establish an endowment for clinical research funding.